SDU-eScience/UCloud-Courses/Courses/AU/nlp-demo-course__0000/README.md

 # NLP Demo Course

-This course serves as an example of how to structure a course on UCloud.
+This course serves as an example of how to structure a course using Jupyter notebooks on UCloud.

 It is based on the materials from the 2023 _Natural Language Processing_ course, part of the  [MSc in Cognitive Science](https://masters.au.dk/cognitivescience) at Aarhus University.